These savory, very flavorful cabbage pancakes are served with a delightfully spicy dipping sauce.

 Instructions

-- Prepare the dipping sauce by mixing the ingredients in a small bowl.
+- Prepare the dipping sauce by mixing its ingredients (sour cream, soy sauce, and hot sauce) in a small bowl.
 Set aside.

 - In a large mixing bowl, mix together the raw cabbage, scallions, and almond flour.